titoBouzout/dom-flair/readme.md

 ## Caveats / Surprises

 1. Rows will not take the full width unless you add to them width="100%"
-2. You need to explicitly tell how stuff is aligned
+2. You need to explicitly tell how stuff is aligned. (this for me is a feature)
-3. It does not do any kind of prefixing.
+3. It does not do any kind of prefixing. (stop prefixing!)
 4. If you use interpolation, we will just use `string.raw[0]` without doing any sort of processing.
+(I dont use interpolation)
 5. You are responsible of defining `html`, `body` or `body > div` so the styles of this library work properly. (example, if you use `<Box grow/>` and it does not work then maybe the parent is preventing the Box from growing.

 ## Attributes supported by `Box`

 The element is `<Box></Box>`, and you can just add attributes to it without any values.
 Some attributes like `width` will require a value.
 If a value is not required, then it'll be ignored.

-### Definitions

-When we said `self` it's because we are referring to the `Box` element itself you just added the `attribute` to, and not to the `children`.

 ### Direction